Updated

 - failing to pay wages.

 To contact the California Labor Commission, click here for a list of local phone numbers, email addresses, and frequently asked questions.
-The complaint needs to be filed with the correct DLSE offices (listed below):
+The local Division of Labor Standards Enforcement (DLSE) offices are listed below.

 Bakersfield7718 Meany Ave | San Diego7575 Metropolitan Dr., |